akka/akka-projection/docs/src/main/paradox/grpc.md

 How to implement the `EventHandler` and choose between different processing semantics is described in the @extref:[R2dbcProjection documentation](akka-persistence-r2dbc:projection.html).

+### gRPC client lifecycle

+When creating the @apidoc[GrpcReadJournal] a gRPC client is created for the target producer.
+The same `GrpcReadJournal` instance and its gRPC client should be shared for the same target producer.
+The code examples above will share the instance between different Projection instances running in the same `ActorSystem`.
+The gRPC clients will automatically be closed when the `ActorSystem` is terminated.

+If there is a need to close the gRPC client before `ActorSystem` termination the `close()` method of the @apidoc[GrpcReadJournal] can be called.
+After closing the `GrpcReadJournal` instance cannot be used again.

 ## Producer

 Akka Projections gRPC provides the gRPC service implementation that is used by the consumer side.
 It is created with the @apidoc[EventProducer$]: